There is no such thing as a completely safe bonfire. Bonfires can pose a very real risk to public safety and property.

 If you feel that it is absolutely necessary to have a bonfire you should follow the safety guidelines.

-Talk to any neighbours before having a bonfire and be careful what materials are used in the bonfire e.g.
+Talk to any neighbours before having a bonfire and be careful what materials are used in the bonfire for example:

-- tyres, plastics, paints and materials containing foam can produce large amounts of smoke & toxic fumes,
+- tyres, plastics, paints and materials containing foam can produce large amounts of smoke and toxic fumes

 - aerosols, cylinders and canisters may explode causing injury

 - don’t throw any fireworks into the fire

 - build any bonfire away from property, sheds, fences, trees, communications masts and main roads